 During his tenure at Vanderbilt, Allen’s teams advanced to five consecutive NCAA Championships (2010-14).
 He has coached two-time SEC Player of the Year recipient Marina Alex, SEC Freshman of the Year Simin Feng, two first-team All-Americans in Alex and Lauren Stratton and NCAA regional champions in Kim and Hahn.

-Annually, Allen’s Commodores are among the Southeastern Conference’s leaders in academic achievement.
+Annually, Allen’s Commodores are among the SEC’s leaders in academic achievement.
 In 2017, he mentored the program’s SEC Scholar Athlete of the Year in Kate Sborov.

 In 2010, his first NCAA Championship team at Vanderbilt broke through to finish seventh in Wilmington, N.C.
 Also in 2010, he coached the SEC Player of the Year in Marina Alex and had two freshmen make the All-SEC Freshmen Team in Anna Leigh Keith and Lauren Stratton.